openharmony/docs/en/application-dev/reference/apis-arkui/arkui-js/js-components-custom-props.md

 }
 ```

-In this example, a **\<text>** component is added to display the title.
+In this example, a **Text** component is added to display the title.
 The title content is a custom attribute, which displays the text specified by a user.
 If the user has not set a title, the default text will be displayed.
 Add the attribute when referencing the custom component.

 ```html
 <!-- xxx.hml -->